anilmujagic/DeploymentCockpit/README.md

-# DeploymentCockpit
+# Deployment Cockpit

-Deployment Cockpit is deployment automation tool.
+Deployment Cockpit is a deployment automation tool.
 It is built around the concept of multiple small reusable scripts which, combined with project definitions, are executed in specified order.

 ## System Overview